-In addition to the commercial space available in the mixed use village centre, a significant portion of the ASP area is designated for commercial uses.
-Auto-oriented commercial sites have been located along Township Road 730.
-By keeping these uses on the periphery they can easily provide access to this region and the number of auto trips within the ASP area can be minimized.
+In addition to the commercial space available in the mixed use village centre, a large commercial area is designated along the west boundary of the planning area fronting Highway 2 due to the exposure to higher traffic volumes.
+It is intended that this area will cater to stores which typically serve greater population than neighborhood commercial activities.
+By keeping these uses on the periphery the number of auto trips within the ASP area can be minimized.